projedi/projedi.github.io/_posts/2019-06-02-lua-in-rust-combinatory-parsing.markdown

 =====================================

 What's not so nice is all the `impl Fn(&'a str) -> Option<(..., &'a str)>` lying around.
-What I really want is to make a trait alias, but it's not yet done (see [here](https://github.com/rust-lang/rust/issues/41517)).
+What I really want is to make a trait alias, but there's no such thing yet (see [here](https://github.com/rust-lang/rust/issues/41517)).
 So, time for a hack:
 {% highlight rust %}
 trait Parser<'a, T>: Fn(&'a str) -> Option<(T, &'a str)> {}
 impl<'a, T, F : Fn(&'a str) -> Option<(T, &'a str)>> Parser<'a, T> for F {}